 Dive into marine science year-round during a field trip to Discovery Cube’s Ocean Quest.
 Embark on a Newport Bay boat tour, explore hands-on marine environment-focused activities, visit their Science of Sailing Exhibit for a lesson on engineering with boat building, and participate in a scientific investigation of the bay’s marine life from the pier and the beach (seasonal).

 Field trips include hands-on exhibits and live demonstrator lead activities.
 All programs align with State Science Content Standards and students will receive a free “come again” pass (ages 3-17).
 Reservations must be made in advance.

 Laguna Koi Ponds – Laguna Beach

+More of a fish store, rather than an aquarium, but super fun to visit none the less.
 Located right down the street from The Pacific Marine Mammal Center in Laguna Beach, Laguna Koi Ponds is a great place to see and learn about Koi fish.
-Warning: Please don’t let your children touch the fish in the tanks!
-It is FREE to browse through the store.
+It is free to browse through the store.
+However, please don’t let your children touch the fish in the fish tanks.

 Beall Center for Art + Technology – Irvine

 The mission of the Beall Center is to support research and exhibitions that explore new relationships between the arts, sciences, and engineering, and thus, promote new forms of creation and expression using digital technologies.
 Free Family Day events occur in the fall and spring of each year, and are held in conjunction with each Beall Center exhibit.